EinzSweiz/freelance-proposal-service/README.md

 {
   "project_id": "uuid",
-  "message": "Готов взяться за проект",
-  "price": 1500.0,
+  "message": "I'm ready to take on this project", "price": 1500.0,
   "estimated_days": 10
 }